 About contextual targeting

 Contextual targeting is one of a few different methods that you can use to get your display ads on sites, apps and web pages that are part of the Display Network.
-This method of targeting uses the keywords or topics that you’ve chosen to match your ads to relevant sites.
+This method of targeting uses the keywords or topics that you’ve chosen in order to match your ads to relevant sites.
 Note: This only applies to keywords with “Content” selected for the keyword setting.

 Contextual targeting starts with you adding content keywords or topics to ad groups in your Display Network campaigns.
-Keywords are individual words, whereas a topic is a web page’s concepts or central theme rather than its individual terms.
+Keywords are individual words, whereas a topic is a web page’s concepts or central theme, rather than its individual terms.

 Our system analyses the content of each Display Network web page or URL, considering factors such as the following: